Ed.D, Educational Leadership, University of Bridgeport, 2011

 B.S., Dental Hygiene, University of New Haven, 2002

-Dr. Lorentzen began her teaching career as a part-time clinical instructor and dental materials laboratory instructor shortly after graduation from the University in 1975.
-She continued her career exploration in private practice locations in Connecticut and returned to Fones School in 1995 as the Community Rotation Coordinator.
-Marcia has been a full-time faculty member since 2000 and currently teaches Periodontology in the undergraduate program, and facilitates the Master’s level course in Clinical and Didactic Educational Concepts.
-Her academic achievement brought her election into Gamma Chapter of Sigma Phi Alpha, the dental hygiene honor society, and her selection as a Dana Scholar in 1975.
-She is also a member of the all academic discipline Honor Society of Phi Kappa Phi and in April 2011, earned her Doctor of Education in Educational Leadership after successfully defending her dissertation Constructing a Dental Hygiene Education: A Survey of Educational Methods.
+Dr. Lorentzen began her teaching career as a clinical and dental materials laboratory instructor after graduation in 1975.
+Early career interests involved private practice employment and a return to Fones School in 1995 as the Community Rotation Coordinator.
+Marcia has been a full-time faculty member since 2000, currently teaching undergraduate Periodontology and Master’s Clinical and Didactic Educational Concepts.
+Academic honors include selection as a Dana Scholar, membership in Sigma Phi Alpha National Dental Hygiene Honor Society, and election into the all-academic discipline Honor Society of Phi Kappa Phi.
+In 2011, Dr. Lorentzen earned the Doctor of Education in Educational Leadership after successfully defending her dissertation Constructing a Dental Hygiene Education: A Survey of Educational Methods.

 In the University, Marcia has been Senate Secretary and on the Faculty Handbook Committee, Academic Technology Steering Committee, and Safety Committee.
 Dr. Lorentzen is currently in University Senate and Fones School Academic Standards, Admissions, and Curriculum Management Committees.
 She is a presenter for Sigma Phi Alpha Dental Hygiene National Board Review and as requested on educational methods and dental hygiene topics.